codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call someone with no nose?
-Nobody knows.
+A magician was driving down the street and then he turned into a driveway.

 ## Daily Trivia

-On which computer hardware device is the BIOS chip located?
+Lenovo acquired IBM&#039;s personal computer division, including the ThinkPad line of laptops and tablets, in what year?
- 1. Hard Disk Drive
+ 1. 2002
- 2. Central Processing Unit
+ 2. 1999
- 3. Graphics Processing Unit
+ 3. 2008
- 4. Motherboard
+ 4. 2005

 <details>
   <summary>Answer</summary>
-  Motherboard
+  2005
 </details>